jpounds/jpounds.github.io/samples/nontechnical/heathcare-explainer.md

 # Understanding Your Prescription Label

 ## Overview
-This article explains what each part of a prescription label means — in plain language — so patients can feel confident taking their medications correctly.
+Prescription labels contain important information that helps you take medications safely.
+But they can be confusing at first glance.
+This explainer walks through each part of a typical prescription label in plain language.

-## What the Label Tells You
+## Key Parts of a Prescription Label
-- **Patient Name:** Who the medication is for
+- **Patient Name:** The person who should take the medicine.
-- **Drug Name & Strength:** What you are taking and how strong it is
+- **Drug Name & Strength:** What the medicine is and how strong it is.
-- **Directions:** How often and how much to take
+- **Directions:** How often and how much to take.
-- **Warnings:** Important safety notes
+- **Warnings:** Important safety and side effect information.
+- **Expiration Date:** Do *not* use the medicine after this date.

-## Tips
+## Tips for Safe Use
-- Always check the expiration date
+- Always follow the **directions exactly** as written.
-- Follow dosage directions exactly
-- Call your pharmacist if you have questions
+- If you have questions, ask your pharmacist — they’re trained to help.
+- Never share your prescription with others.

+## Conclusion
+Prescription labels are designed to keep you safe.
+By understanding each part, you can take your medication with confidence.